natata7/wp-inci/readme.txt

 === WP INCI ===
-Contributors: chyta
+Contributors: natata7
 Tags: inci, ingredients, cosmetics, make-up
 Requires at least: 5.2
 Tested up to: 6.1
-Stable tag: 5.2
 Requires PHP: 7.4
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A WordPress plugin to manage INCI (International Nomenclature of Cosmetic Ingredients).

 == Description ==

 A WordPress plugin to manage INCI (International Nomenclature of Cosmetic Ingredients).
 You can set up your database of ingredients and products and easily insert a product table into posts and pages using a shortcode.
 There is an example product with ingredients into the `data` directory that can be imported using the standard WordPress Importer.

-= Plugin Features =
+= Features =

 * Custom Post Type Ingredient: it comes with a function list, a source list and a visual safety field.
 * Custom Post Type Product: it comes with a brand taxonomy.